 If a member of the Registration Program is unable to view the CD-ROM using standard Office equipment, the Office may accept alternative deposit materials under a grant of special relief (in addition to the complete CD-ROM package).
-See id. § 202.20(c)(z)(z)(z)(z)(z).
+See id. § 202.20(c)(2)(xix)(B).